Luis Arraez Player Props: Marlins vs. Blue Jays

 Luis Arraez At The Plate

-- He has hit a long ball in two of 66 games played this season, and in 0.7% of his plate appearances.
+- He has hit a long ball in two of 67 games played this year, and in 0.7% of his plate appearances.

-- In 22 games this year (33.3%), Arraez has picked up an RBI, and in seven of those games (10.6%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Arraez has picked up an RBI in 34.3% of his games this season, with two or more RBI in 11.9% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.